recommended kit and Equipment faqs

 Warm layers & waterproof jacket

 Despite temperatures in the Alps during the summer frequently reaching the mid 30s, afternoon storms are relatively common, and during these the temperature can drop to very cold and wet in a short space of time.
 On some of our trips we reach altitudes of close to 3000m, and it can also be pretty cold up here if there is the slightest breeze.
 We always advise carrying a lightweight waterproof and/or windproof layer just in case!
 Over the years we have personally found that non bike-specific waterproofs work better than those designed just for riding.
 They tend to be more waterproof, last longer, and have everything you need to keep you dry in mountain weather, plus they are often cheaper!
-Look for brands such as Patagonia, Mountain Hardwear, Mountain Equipment, Rab, Marmot,
+Look for brands such as Patagonia, Mountain Hardwear, Mountain Equipment, Rab, Marmot.

 Shoes